 The College of Direct Support (CDS) is an online training and learner management system.
 The Division uses the CDS to provide and track training.
 The CDS contains more than 30 online training modules designed for use by direct support professionals, frontline supervisors, and other disability service professionals.
+Providers are given access to CDS after enrollment with the Division.

 Approved service providers must have a CDS Agency Administrator.
-It is strongly recommended that each agency have 2 CDS Administrators to account for vacation and turnover.
-Each provider may have a maximum of 4 CDS Administrators.
+It is strongly recommended that each agency have two CDS Administrators to account for vacation and turnover.
+Each provider may have a maximum of four CDS Administrators.
 All Agency CDS Administrators are required to complete training offered through The Boggs Center on how to use the system and must follow the procedures as described in the CDS Administrator Manual and training related policies set forth by the Division.
 Technical Assistance is provided to Agency CDS Administrators through contacting cdsta@rutgers.edu.
 Additional information on using the College of Direct Support including: Learner Manual, instructional webinars, Agency Guide: Using the CDS for Pre-Service Training, the NJ Career Path, etc. can be found on The Boggs Center Workforce Development webpage.